 2019 DESERT NIGHT ACOUSTIC MUSIC CAMP

 We invite you to join THE HARD ROAD TRIO at the historic Black Range Lodge on the edge of the Gila Wilderness for three days of acoustic music, quality instruction and an excellent gathering of players, singers and writers.
 Camp takes place over Columbus Day Weekend, beginning with breakfast on Friday and closing with a 3pm concert which is open to the public for a mere $5.00!
 Thanks to folks who have come from as far away as Minnesota, Maryland, Arkansas, Texas and Colorado and from up and down I 25, DNA Camp is growing into a an excellent music destination.
-Our 2016 faculty is returning and we’re excited to offer banjo classes again with the incomparable BILL EVANS and guitar with the quintessential guitarist TIM MAY and banjo with consummate musician, ALAN MUNDE.
-We can count on TOM ADLER to present inspiring songwriter sessions, EZRA BUSSMANN to excite and incite fiddle excellence, and BOB HULL to give expert guidance to beginning players and ukulele enthusiasts.
+This year we’ll feature banjo classes with the incomparable BILL EVANS and guitar with the quintessential guitarist TIM MAY and banjo with consummate musician, ALAN MUNDE.
+We can count on TOM ADLER to present inspiring songwriter sessions and EZRA BUSSMANN to excite and incite fiddle excellence.
 STEVE SMITH is on hand for both mandolin and flat picking guitar with a keen eye and ear to bringing out the best in your playing.
 ANNE LUNA is gaining a reputation for being one of the best bass instructors around, and CHRIS SANDERS is dedicated to your enjoyment of singing (as well as your listeners!)

 We’ve simplified our registration process.
 Please email Chris Sanders at email@example.com or call 575-571-5298 to sign up or to obtain further info.
 If you email, please include the instrument you’d like to work on at camp and what level you consider yourself.
 We look forward to hearing from you!

 Desert Night Acoustic Music Camp offers:

 - Classes in mandolin, banjo, bass, guitar, fiddle, voice, ukulele and songwriting

 - Seminars in effective ensemble and musician self-care